-- Position the house on the site to best capture sunlight in the winter, and reduce heat gain in the summer where trees provide shade.
-Orienting the house on an east-west axis is usually best. - Be realistic about how much space you need.
+- Position the house on the site to best capture sunlight in the winter, and reduce heat gain in the summer.
+An east-west axis orientation is usually best. - Be realistic about how much space you need.
 A smaller house will require less material to build, as well as less energy to heat and cool over the entire life of the structure. - Build up instead of out.
-A multi-story house has less roof and foundation area than a onestory house of the same square footage, is more efficient to heat, and has ceiling framing that doubles as floor framing for the floor above. - Reduce heat island effects.
+A multistory house has less roof and foundation area than a one-story house of the same square footage, is more efficient to heat, and has ceiling framing that doubles as floor framing for the floor above.

+• Reduce heat island effects.
 Select light-colored roofing.
 Limit paved areas around the house, or keep paved areas light colored or shaded.